Skip to main content

 Governance & Review

-New tokens require justification via a structured request process.
-Every addition must fit the existing scale.
+New tokens require justification.
 Component tokens must alias globals; hardcoded values are flagged during reviews.
-A quarterly audit ensures token hygiene: unused tokens are deprecated, duplicates consolidated.
+A quarterly audit ensures token hygiene and consolidates duplicates.

 07